Ajithkumar7925/GrootanTechnologiesTask/README.md

 Write your data that you want to display in UI in the appropriate API format and check the data in localhost:3000

 ###### Step 5:
+Copy the data's in .json file and paste in beeceptor body portion and get your API url

+###### Step 6:
 Create a UI for dummy login and registration and for fetching API data's using JavaScript.

-###### Step 6:
+###### Step 7:
 Display the users data and give two buttons for displaying previous and next users data.

-###### Step 7:
+###### Step 8:
 while clicking on a particular record, it should be able to see more details of that user.

-###### Step 8:
+###### Step 9:
 Deploy the created website in any hosting service

 ## Website Link